Let’s hear it for the official start of summer.

-- Don’t forget dessert: For this holiday, go for a big scoop of thick Greek yogurt or Vanilla ice cream, drizzled with honey and topped with a big handful of berries.
+- Don’t forget dessert: Go for a big scoop of thick Greek yogurt, whipped cream, or vanilla ice cream, drizzled with honey and topped with a big handful of berries.
 Sprinkle a little lavender on top for extra summer magic.

 Summer Solstice Salad